More Than a Game: What Haiti Taught Me in Ninety Minutes

 While others saw giants, they saw God's faithfulness.

-While the generation perished in the wilderness, these two alone entered the promise.
+While the generation perished in the wilderness, these two alone entered the promised land.

 If our hope rests in political power, we already know the outcome.
 But if we embrace God as our true King, He can use us—even as individuals standing against the tide—to advance His Kingdom in our homeland and wherever He leads us.